-Dorset College Library is open to all Dorset students and instructors.
-Currently the library is expanding its core collection to include a wide range of publications.
+Dorset College Library is a reference library and is open to all Dorset students and instructors.

 Our ambition is the continuous improvement and development of our facilities and services in order to meet the various information needs of the library users.

 Our mission is to enrich the educational experience of Dorset College students by providing access to information relevant to the academic programs offered by the college along with a quiet study space.

 For students and instructors, the library and librarian constitute an academic resource for qualified information seeking.
 The library is meant to be utilized for research and study.

 Dorset College Library provides various resources, among them: reference materials (encyclopedias, dictionaries, atlases, etc.), books (textbooks, fiction, non-fiction), periodicals or serials (magazines), free access online resources.

 Monday – Friday 10:00 am – 2:00 pm

 The library is closed on holidays and during semester breaks.

 Dorset College Library provides its patrons with a quiet space and environment for study and research.
 Students can use library computers for their research or bring their own laptops as there is wireless access in the library.
 College Librarian is available to assist students with their research and finding library resources.
 The sessions offered by the library are designed to introduce students to the academic library and cover the following topics:

 In-library use of library materials is welcomed at all times.
 Reference materials including dictionaries and encyclopedias are for in-library use only.
 Although the Library is a Reference Library, students are allowed to borrow course material for their studies.
 To borrow an item from the library a student or instructor should always have it checked out at the librarian’s desk.
 All Dorset students must present their valid Dorset Student ID card.
 Before graduating from Dorset programs students must have their Library Clearance Form signed by the librarian and present the form to the Registrar.
 Students will not get their program credentials until they return all due library items and have the form signed.